 We also continue to provide high-quality professional advice to police – using experienced officers and other experts, such as lawyers and accountants to identify the ‘best practice’ which all forces can aspire to.
 We will encourage operational excellence and, increasingly, a good deal for the public in terms of value for money.

 We carry out many force inspections and regulatory visits each week, through our network of regional offices, and publish our findings on this website.
 Our reports on broad policing themes and specific subjects – from terrorism and serious organised crime to custody arrangements – can all be found in the publications section.

 Much of our work relates to the mainstream police forces in England and Wales, together with the Police Service of Northern Ireland and British Transport Police.
-However, we also inspect other law enforcement agencies, including the Serious Organised Crime Agency and HM Revenue and Customs.
+However, we also inspect other law enforcement agencies, including the National Crime Agency and HM Revenue and Customs.